nion-software/nionswift/docs/user_interface.rst

     :width: 321
     :alt: Info Panel

-When hovering the cursor over the histogram, the info panel will show the intensity for a given position along the histogram.
+When hovering the cursor over the histogram, the info panel shows the intensity for a given position along the histogram.

 .. _Inspector Panel: